lorry2018/minimajs/README.md

 # minimajs

-MinimaJs is a simple yet powerfully plugin framework, based on NodeJS, developed by ES6, with IDE VSCode.
+MinimaJs is a simple yet powerful plugin framework, based on NodeJS, developed by ES6, with IDE VSCode.

 The architecture of minimajs is shown as below.